 As the piston compresses the air fuel mixture, that mixture heats up.
 Poor fuel quality, incorrect octane, or aggressive timing could cause more pressure than the fuel can handle and cause it to ignite before the spark plug fires.

-Top 5 Reasons Your Car is Making a Knocking Sound
+Reasons Your Car is Making a Knocking Sound

 People who hear strange noises coming from their engine may disregard them as being nothing.
 They often wait until the functionality of their vehicle is compromised before they do anything about it.

-Do not put yourself in this situation because many vital components of your engine could be damaged if you do.
-It is best to investigate the cause of the knocking noises as soon as you hear them.
-Then you can take your vehicle to an auto repair shop and get the necessary repairs or replacements done.
+It’s best to investigate the cause of the knocking noises as soon as you hear them and take your vehicle to a repair shop and get the necessary repairs or replacements done.
+Here are five of the most common causes of car engine knocking noises.

-1) Imbalanced Air-to-Fuel Mixture
+1) Lean Air-to-Fuel Mixture

-3) Incompatible Spark Plugs
+3) Incorrect (or Improperly Gapped) Spark Plugs

 4) Carbon Deposits